shupershuff/PalworldServerTools/README.md

 Please also see the [Planned Changes](#planned-changes-features--fixes) section below.<br>

 ## Use Case:
-Script is designed to be used with Task Scheduler (for updating/launching server)<br>
+At this stage, script is designed to be used locally with Task Scheduler (for updating/launching server)<br>
 Can also be used with HASS.Agent (or other tools) to issue and capture the results of RCON commands.<br>
 To use, call the script with launch parameters eg "& '.\PalworldServerTools.ps1' -save"<br>
 <br>